apache/jackrabbit-oak/oak-doc/README.md

 =================

-The Oak documentation lives as Markdown files in `src/site/markdown` such that it easy to view e.g. from GitHub.
+The Oak documentation lives as Markdown files in `src/site/markdown` such that it's easy to view e.g. from GitHub.
 Alternatively the Maven site plugin can be used to build and deploy a web site as follows:

 From the reactor do